 Diana Dors is in the news.
-When the tittering had died down in court, Max Clifford told the jury in his sex crimes trial that he attended “sex parties” hosted by the actress Diana Dors.
-Mr Clifford denies 11 counts of indecent assault against seven women and girls.
-(He has since been locked up for his crimes.)
+When the tittering had died down in court, Max Clifford told the jury in his sex crimes trial that he had attended “sex parties” hosted by the actress Diana Dors.
+(The depraved Clifford has since been locked up for his crimes.)

 Dors was one of the country’s biggest stars.
 She was billed as Britain’s Marilyn Monroe.

 Her real name was Diana Fluck – but her mother said she should change it because there was always the chance that her name would be up in lights outside a cinema – and one of the letters might fall off.